matthewgdv/iotools/README.md

 PLEASE NOTE:
 ====================

 This library is currently still under development.
-The API will likely undergo significant and frequent changes that may break any code you write with it.
+The API will likely undergo significant changes that may break any code you write with it.
-The documentation will fall out of sync with the updates regularly.
+The documentation will fall out of sync with the updates regularly until development slows down.
 Use it at your own risk.

 Overview
 ====================